charlotte-ruby/image_scraper/README.md

 Simple utility that pulls image URLs from web page
 ## Installation

-Add this line to your application's Gemfile:
+Install in your application's Gemfile or as a standalone gem:

 ```ruby
 gem 'image_scraper'